Approximation of diffeomorphisms for quantum state transfers: Introduction

 \end{itemize} \end{definition} We shall also say that \eqref{eq:schro} is (small-time) approximately controllable if the set of (small-time) approximately reachable operators coincides with $\mathcal{S}$ from any $\psi_0\in\mathcal{S}$.

-This problem has been widely investigated by control theorists in the last three decades, due to its relevance in applications to physics and chemistry (e.g. absorption spectroscopy, and NMR pulse design) \cite{glaser,khaneja-brockett-glaser}, or computer science (e.g. error correction for robust quantum computation) \cite{preskill,victor}.
+This problem, {and the problem of exact controllability in finite-dimensional systems}, has been widely investigated by control theorists in the last three decades, due to its relevance in applications to physics and chemistry (e.g. absorption spectroscopy, {and time-optimal pulse design in NMR \cite{khaneja-brockett-glaser}}), or computer science (e.g. error correction for robust quantum computation) \cite{preskill,victor}.
 E.g., if the drift $-\Delta+V$ has compact resolvent (hence purely point spectrum), \eqref{eq:schro} is known to be approximately controllable generically w.r.t. the potentials $V,W_1,\dots,W_m\in L^\infty(M,\R)$ \cite{MS-generic}.
 The first examples of small-time approximately controllable Schrödinger equations of the form \eqref{eq:schro} were obtained only recently in \cite{beauchard-Pozzoli}.

 In this article, we study a particular example of Schrödinger equation of the form \eqref{eq:schro}.